Are you making in-person appointments?

 Do you get sessions?

 Yes, absolutely!
-I take sessions with colleagues and I do movement lessons online regularly.
+I take sessions with colleagues and I do movement lessons regularly.

 What is your professional experience?